 Now here’s where it gets interesting from a purely ANATOMICAL point of view – and you need to remember that the medical profession mainly focuses on the physiology (function) of the body rather than the anatomy (structure).

 The Vagus nerve – probably THE most important nerve in your body – controls, among many other things, HEARTRATE and LUNGS.
 That’s YOUR BREATHING.

 The Vagus nerve, as with any nerve in the body, can be impinged by the Temporo Mandibular Joint (TMJ – jaw joint) opening unevenly.
 If the jaw is not in its correct alignment, as it opens it can impinge the Dura Mater.

-This is the outer of three membranes around the brain and down the spinal chord through which all nerves must pass to supply all your organs, muscles and other bodily functions with instructions from the brain.
+This is the outer of three membranes (Meninges – as in Meningitis) around the brain and down the spinal chord through which all nerves must pass to supply all your organs, muscles and other bodily functions with instructions from the brain.

 There could be a number of reasons why your TMJ might be out of alignment – including stress.
 Occasionally it is a dental issue, sometimes it is due to whiplash injury, but more often than not it is purely muscular and one that I can usually easily fix.

 One of the things that very few health practitioners of any type ever consider during routine or other examinations/assessments is your feet being out of alignment.
 That could include ankles or arches rolling in and/or out, bent toes, etc. In fact, there are FOUR arches in the foot (medial, lateral, transverse and metatarsal) – not just the medial or inner arch you think about.